kadeembestteaches/WEB322Winter2020/README.md

   * "/contact" (Contact Us Route)

-Please note, after you download this project to your computer, open it in VS Code, then open the terminal and lastly run the command **npm install** That command is needed to download the node_modules folder into your project so that you run it!
+Please note, after you download this project to your computer, open it in VS Code, then open the terminal and lastly run the command **npm install**.
+That command is needed to download the node_modules folder into your project so that you run it!